Mortgage Advice for Professionals

 • Flexible borrowing – for example, the ability to make early part-repayments, draw down additional borrowing, offset savings to reduce mortgage interest, or take payment holidays.

-• Other incentives such as free valuations, free legal fees or cashback.
+• Other incentives such as free valuations, free legal fees, or cashback.

 Mortgage rates for professionals

 Listing exact interest rates that you should expect as a professional can be difficult.
 The mortgage market is so versatile and rates change every day.
-Furthermore, professional mortgages are assessed on a case by case basis, therefore what one person may be charged could be completely different to you.
+Furthermore, professional mortgages are assessed on a case-by-case basis, therefore, what one person may be charged could be completely different to you.

 If you want to understand what rate you may be charged, get in touch today.
-Our team are happy to discuss your situation over a free no obligation consultation.
+Our team are happy to discuss your situation over a free no-obligation consultation.

 Organise your consultation